axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakerb">Right!
 Hey, you are good at this.</p>
  <p class="_speakera">I am very good at learning.
 As I have said before, that may be what I am mostly good at.
 In fact&hellip; in fact, what I know doesn&rsquo;t stand a chance when it meets what I learn.</p>

+<h1 style="margin:40px 0 20px 0;">Humming Right Along</h1>
+ <p>As they were formalizing their company, they got the box from the company with a few of David&rsquo; personal items.
+By the end of that same day they had created rDrugs, an Unincorporated Association.
+More important than that, they had come with what Xin called, their <span class="_em">explicit alignment</span></p>

 {% include related.html %}